Medieval Inquisition: Torture

 Like the inquisitorial process itself, torture was an ancient Roman legal practice commonly used in secular courts.

+The Council of Toulouse in 1119, called by Calixtus II, ordered that heretics were to be dealt with through coercion exercised by temporal authorities.

 On May 15, 1252, Pope Innocent IV issued a papal bull entitled Ad extirpanda, which authorized the limited use of torture by inquisitors.
 Much of the brutality commonly associated with the Inquisition was actually previously common in secular courts, but prohibited under the Inquisition, including torture methods that resulted in bloodshed, miscarriages, mutilation or death.
 Also, torture could be performed only once, and for a limited duration.

 In preparation for the Jubilee in 2000, the Vatican opened the archives of the Holy Office (the modern successor to the Inquisition) to a team of 30 scholars from around the world.
 According to the governor general of the Order of the Holy Sepulchre, recent studies "seem to indicate" that "torture and the death penalty were not applied with the pitiless rigor" often ascribed to the Inquisition.
 Other methods such as threats and imprisonment seem to have proven more effective.

 Punishment

-A council in Tours in 1164, presided over by Pope Alexander III, ordered the confiscation of a heretic's goods.
+The Council of Tour in 1163, presided over by Pope Alexander III, ordered the confiscation of a heretic's goods and lands.
 Of 5,400 people interrogated in Toulouse between 1245 and 1246, 184 received penitential yellow crosses (used to mark repentant Cathars), 23 were imprisoned for life, and none were sent to the stake.

 The most extreme penalty available in antiheretical proceedings was reserved for relapsed or stubborn heretics.
 The unrepentant and apostates could be "relaxed" to secular authority, however, opening the convicted to the possibility of various corporal punishments, up to and including being burned at the stake.
 Execution was neither performed by the Church, nor was it a sentence available to the officials involved in the inquisition, who, as clerics, were forbidden to kill.
 The accused also faced the possibility that his or her property might be confiscated.
 In some cases, accusers may have been motivated by a desire to take the property of the accused, though this is a difficult assertion to prove in the majority of areas where the inquisition was active, as the inquisition had several layers of oversight built into its framework in a specific attempt to limit prosecutorial misconduct.

 The inquisitors generally preferred not to hand over heretics to the secular arm for execution if they could persuade the heretic to repent: Ecclesia non novit sanguinem (The Church knows not Blood).
 For example, of the 900 guilty verdicts levied against 636 individuals by the Dominican friar and inquisitor Bernard Gui, no more than 45 resulted in execution.